SalesConnection/Caction-Support/docs/Create_Reminder_Template.md

        <img src="img/Create_Reminder_Template_Step_11.png" alt="Create Reminder Template Step 11">
       </p>

-  12. Click "Yes" and the reminder will be shown in the category.<br>
+  12. Click “Yes” and the reminder will be automatically populated into the category when a new Job of the same category is created.<br>

       <p align="center">
        <img src="img/Create_Reminder_Template_Step_12.png" alt="Create Reminder Template Step 12">